-PCMC: Too true!
-Will you ever come back to Park City?
+PCMC: Will you ever come back to Park City?

-DP: We aren't sure yet; our plans are pretty open-ended.
+DP: We aren't sure yet; our plans are pretty openended.
 We joke that we'll come back when we have grandkids to come back to, but that isn't imminent.
-After living in town for 35 years, on and off, I know I'll get a little homesick, especially if I see a photograph of a heautiful powder day.
+After living in town for 35 years, on and off, I know I'll get a little homesick, especially if I see a photograph of a beautiful powder day.

-little homesick, especially if I see a photograph of a beautiful powder day.
 PCMC: Well, bon voyage from everyone in Park City.
 We will miss you and your service to our community.
 You may be a seafaring man now, but remember to keep a little bit of the mountains in your heart.